| |

 First, I used a tape measure to find the length from the top of the curtain to the spot I wanted it to end (marked by the paper clip).
 My length was 26″.

 Flip the curtain face down onto your work area.
 Using a pencil, I marked the back of the curtains at the 26″ mark all the way across.
-I also marked them at the 28″ length to account for my hem.
+I also marked them at the 28″ length to account for my bottom hem.

 DIY-no-sew-cafe-curtains

-To make this easier, I literally used a level and drew a straight line with a pencil across the back bottom of the fabric at both marks.
+To make this easier, I used a level and drew a straight line with a pencil across the back bottom of the fabric at both marks.

 Now cut the curtain straight across at the longer length.